 They are one of the most popular tropical fish in the aquarium, which can be found at most breeders, suppliers, and retailers.

 They are pretty hardy, and they need pristine water to thrive.
-They belong to the Characidae family and come to South America; Rosy Tetra likes tropical temperatures (72° to 79°F) and will grow up to about 1 cm (although they can be more significant).
+They belong to the Characidae family and come to South America; Rosy Tetra likes tropical temperatures (72° to 79°F), and Rosy Tetra will grow up to about 1 cm (although they can be more significant).

 This type of Tetra belongs to the Characidae family and comes from South America.
 The Rosy Tetra will usually grow up to about 1 cm, but they can get more extensive depending on what kind of tank you decide to keep them in.